-Case 21389 (55 Kearney Lake Rd)
+Case 21795 (56 Kearney Lake Rd)

-The owner and operator of the child care centre on the subject site also own a child care centre across the street at 55 Kearney Lake Road/4 Grosvenor Avenue.
-Originally the applicant submitted a single planning application for one development agreement encompassing expansions for both sites.
+The owner and operator of the child care centre on the subject site also own a child care centre at 56 Kearney Lake Road.
+The applicant originally submitted a single planning application for one development agreement encompassing expansions for all three properties.

-However, these operations are licensed separately by the Province, the site conditions are materially different and the two locations are separated by Kearney Lake Road.
-In order to provide Council the flexibility needed to determine the relative merits of each site individually, the applications are being processed as separate development agreements with technical review incorporating both projects where appropriate.
+The child care centres at 55 and 56 Kearney Lake Road are licensed separately by the Province, the site conditions are materially different and the two locations are separated by Kearney Lake Road which is a significant barrier.
+In order to provide Council the flexibility to assess the relative merits of each site individually, planning staff split the application into two with technical review incorporating both projects where appropriate.